Libya's silence on oil deals a setback for transparency

-The state firm revealed who would buy Libya’s oil in 2012 and began releasing information on prices and volumes of oil shipments on its website, but this lasted for just two months in late 2011.
+The state firm revealed who would buy Libya’s oil in 2012 and began releasing information on prices and volumes of oil shipments on its website - but this lasted just two months, ending in 2011.

-NOC Chairman Nuri Berruien said any secrecy clauses were introduced at the request of clients, not the NOC.

-Most of last year’s buyers will continue to purchase Libyan oil, he said, listing oil majors Exxon, Total, BP and Eni as examples.
+Libya’s NOC chairman, Nuri Berruien, said any secrecy clauses were introduced at the request of clients, not the NOC, and that most of last year’s buyers would continue to purchase its oil.

-Only one or two have been removed from the buyers list for what he termed “bad performance”, which had caused the state company some operational issues.

 “I have asked them (marketing department) to put all of the activities undertaken last year on the website, like an annual report.
 I am surprised it is taking this long, but it will be there,” Berruien said.

-Plans to address past corruption have also halted, however.
-A committee set up by the National Transitional Council (NTC)in late 2011 to probe Gaddafi-era oil deals has made little progress due to the slow handover of documentation, according to one of its members.
+But plans to address past corruption have also halted.
+The committee the National Transitional Council (NTC) set up in late 2011 to probe Gaddafi-era oil deals made little progress due to the slow handover of documentation, according to one of its members.

-The committee was dissolved, along with the transitional authorities, after July elections for the General National Congress.
-No task force has yet been formed in its place to investigate Gaddafi-era oil deals.
+That committee was dissolved with the transitional authorities after July elections for the General National Congress and no taskforce has yet been set up in its place to investigate Gaddafi-era oil deals.

 Progress on energy sector transparency has stalled, according to Tim Bittiger, a director at the Extractive Industries Transparency Initiative, an NGO that seeks to promote transparency in oil and mining.